Monday 30 September 2024 to Thursday 3 October 2024

 1200-1315, Wednesday 2 October 2024 | Watershed, Bristol

 The next generation faces a unique set of health and social challenges.
-Join our expert panel as they consider the pressing issues affecting today's young children, from educational disparities to declining health outcomes.
-The panel brings together front-line practitioners, educators, and economists to consider the collaborative strategies needed to support and empower children and families.
-The event will explore solutions to create a more equitable and supportive environment for young people, ensuring they have the resources and opportunities to thrive.
+Our expert panel considers the pressing issues affecting today's young children, from educational disparities to declining health outcomes.
+This session brings together front-line practitioners, educators, and economists to consider the collaborative strategies needed to support and empower children and families and to create a more equitable and supportive environment for young people, ensuring they have the resources and opportunities to thrive.

-Speakers: Phillip Inman (The Observer, chair), Christine Farquharson (Institute for Fiscal Studies), Paul Mitchell (University of Bristol), Matthew Poulson (Barton Hill Academy), Hannah Woodhouse (Bristol City Council)
+Chaired by Phillip Inman (The Observer, chair), with Christine Farquharson (Institute for Fiscal Studies), Paul Mitchell (University of Bristol), Matthew Poulson (Barton Hill Academy), Hannah Woodhouse (Bristol City Council).

-This event is supported by the Centre for Evidence-Based Public Services.
+This event was supported by the Centre for Evidence-Based Public Services.

 The first 100 days: Has the new government got its priorities right for kick-starting Britain?